We’ve long been huge fans of Latitude Festival at the Forest of Thoughts, and were excited to be asked to take part in the festival again this year.

 Connect Through the Stones at Latitude

-You don’t have to be Van Goch to join in – even writing a word on a stone, or painting it a single colour are welcome, as are stones painted by people of any age: it’s your art, and we don’t judge (as William Morris also said, “It is the childlike part of us that produces works of the imagination.
+You don’t have to be Van Gogh to join in – even writing a word on a stone, or painting it a single colour are welcome, as are stones painted by people of any age: it’s your art, and we don’t judge (as William Morris also said, “It is the childlike part of us that produces works of the imagination.
 When we were children time passed so slow with us that we seemed to have time for everything.”
-As you may be able to tell, Morris – and his daughter, May Morris – are both huge inspirations for our work ) You can sign your rock, include a website address with your artist’s portfolio on it, or leave it anonymous.
+As you may be able to tell, Morris – and his daughter, May Morris – are both huge inspirations for our work.)
+You can sign your rock with a Sharpie, include a website address with your artist’s portfolio on it, or draw an anonymous image.
+You could even carve it if you want…

 Stone Circles is about connecting with each other, and nature in general.
 How far can we make the stone circle ripple?
 It depends on how many people get involved… So, if you’re going to Latitude, ask people you love to paint a stone to take with you (maybe your gran or baby sister would like her art at a festival?).
 If you have a friend who’s said they can’t come due to illness, offer to take a stone for them.
 If you want to send a stone but don’t know anyone going to the festival, contact us on Twitter through @GrowEatGift.